BCO Applauds Nigerians For Shunning Botched ‘Revolution’ March | Leadership Newspaper

 BCO Applauds Nigerians For Shunning Botched ‘Revolution’ March

-The president’s support group also commended the Nigeria Police Force (NPF), the Directorate of States Service (DSS) and other security agencies for averting the planned Revolution March, which it said was an invitation to anarchy by persons who have taken it upon themselves to carry out the biddings of disgruntled opposition elements in the country.
+The president’s support group also commended the Nigeria Police Force (NPF), the Department of State Services (DSS) and other security agencies for averting the planned Revolution March, which it said was an invitation to anarchy by persons who have taken it upon themselves to carry out the biddings of disgruntled opposition elements in the country.

 Describing the “Revolution March” organised by Sowore as undemocratic, Ibrahim noted that revolution, under whatever guise, has never helped any country talk less of Nigeria under the current government that is democratically elected.